asilx/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

-# Algorithm that is implemented by Asil Kaan Bozcuoglu in main.cpp
+# Algorithm that is implemented by me in main.cpp

-I developed a state machine that consists of 6 states:
+I developed a state machine that consists of 7 states:

 (1) "Keep the lane with no speed change":